abc-valera/netsly-golang/README.md

 - Service layer:

-  - ElasticMail is used as an email api.
+  - [ElasticMail](https://elasticemail.com/) is used as an email api.
   - [Asynq](https://github.com/hibiken/asynq) library with Redis database is used as a task queue.
   - JWT tokens are used for authentication.

 - Presentation layer:

-  - For the REST API, the OpenAPI specification is used for generating code and documentation ([ogen](https://github.com/ogen-go/ogen) library is user as the code generator).
+  - For the REST API, the [OpenAPI](https://learn.openapis.org/) and [AsycAPI](https://www.asyncapi.com/en) specifications are use for documentation.
+[Ogen](https://github.com/ogen-go/ogen) library is user as the code generator for the REST API.
-  - For the SSR web application, golang html/template library is used with the use of HTMX and Tailwind.
+  - For the SSR web application, golang html/template library is used with the use of [HTMX](https://htmx.org/) and [Tailwind CSS](https://tailwindcss.com/).
-  - For the gRPC API, the gRPC framework is used with additional tools by [Buf](https://buf.build/).
+  - For the gRPC API, the [gRPC framework](https://grpc.io/) is used with additional tools by [Buf](https://buf.build/).

 ## Initial setup